 All of which is not only good for the Hofmeister team to know, but invaluable when going out talking to customers and explaining just what it is that makes its Helles lager taste so fresh and clean, says Jim Harling, Hofmeister’s sales director.
 “That’s how we are going to get Hofmeister into the best bar in every town,” he adds.

-It’s one thing to have a great looking beer in a bottle, or pouring one from a nice looking font on a bar, but nothing beats drinking the beer directly from the tank at the brewery.
+All of Hofmeister’s senior management team are united in using their business skills to help bring the spirit of Bavaria to premium beer drinkers in the UK.
+Which is why the opportunity to take so much of the new Hofmeister team to Bavaria to see the whole brewery process for themselves was invaluable.
+For it’s one thing having a great looking beer in a bottle, or pouring one from a nice looking font on a bar, but nothing beats drinking the beer directly from the tank at the brewery.

 Or does it?
 How about jumping on a bus and going on the next stage of the trip and taking part in the Schweiger Poinger Volksfest that just so happens to be taking part in its local town of Markt Schwaben during the time we are there.